geodesg/pintura/README.md

 		}
 	});

+The `registerModels` function can take multiple arguments, where each argument is a data model definition object (of either form).

 We could also potentially have a data model that is readonly for some users and editable for others.
 In the example above, we had specified Product table